National Shooting Centre: History

 The NRA Imperial Meeting (the Association's national championship) was first held on Wimbledon Common in 1860.
 In 1890, the village of Bisley became the location for the Imperial Meeting.
 The headquarters of the British NRA was also moved from Wimbledon to Bisley Camp at that time.

 Bisley hosted most of the shooting events in the 1908 Olympic Games, and all the shooting for the 2002 Commonwealth Games.
 During the 2012 Olympic Games the shooting was held at the Royal Artillery Barracks, Woolwich.

 As well as the rifle ranges, there are two clay target shooting complexes; The National Clay Shooting Centre, which caters for trap disciplines such as skeet and down-the-line, and Bisley Shooting Ground, which caters for sporting clays, or simulated game shooting.

 Bisley is famous within shooting circles and has been described as the "marksman's Mecca".
 Some of the buildings within the grounds are from the Victorian era, having been transported there in the re-location from Wimbledon Common.
-These were previously erected annually at Wimbledon, but were now sited permanently.
+These were previously erected annually at Wimbledon, but were sited permanently from 1890 onwards.
 The clock tower, Fulton's Gun Shop and the Exhibition Pavilion are particularly fine examples which survive to this day.
-Several buildings on the site are listed, including Fulton's, and the Macdonald Stewart Pavilion.
+The site's architecture has been noted in Pevsner's Buildings of England, with buildings used as filming locations in period works and doubling as North American locations.
+The Camp has been described as "blend[ing] elements reminiscent of a colonial outpost, a museum of cricket pavilions, and a recreational holiday camp."
+Several buildings on the site are listed, including the Macdonald Stewart Pavilion and the large prefabricated wooden structure housing Fulton's.
 Better known as "Canada House", the Pavilion was constructed in 1897 by the Dominion of Canada Rifle Association as a home-away-from-home for the Canadian national team when they attended the Imperial Meeting.